 A 2016 study indicates that cannabis may help alleviate psoriasis by modulating the interaction between the immune and nervous systems.
 Cannabis also reduces pain, stress, anxiety and even symptoms of depression stimulated by psoriasis outbreaks.
 However, too much cannabis can sometimes trigger anxiety depending on the individual person and strain used.

 CBD for Arthritis

-Rheumatoid arthritis (RA) is an autoimmune disease that eats away at joint tissue, potentially causing irreversible damage and discomfort.
-People with RA report feeling fatigue and experiencing fevers more often than in healthy people.
+Rheumatoid arthritis (RA) is an autoimmune disease that eats away at joint tissue causing irreversible damage and discomfort.
+Patients ask can CBD oil treat rheumatoid arthritis symptoms.
+People with RA report feeling fatigued and experiencing fevers more often than in healthy people.

 CBD also demonstrates significant effects as a holistic, natural AND potent alternative to prescription drugs for the alleviation of osteoarthritis symptoms.
 Osteoarthritis, which has similar symptoms as RA including inflammation and pain in the joints, is characterized by joint stiffness from cartilage loss over time.
 CBD weakens osteoarthritis by kicking our CB2 receptors into full speed.

 Our body’s CB2 cannabinoid receptor influences our immune system.
 When we consume cannabis, the CBD cannabinoid attaches to our CB2 receptor and activates the pathways influenced by this receptor protein.
 By activating the powerful signals that CB2 sends to the brain, CBD is able to stimulate the immune system, attenuate neuropathic pain and inflammation in the joints, and mend nerve damage.
 And by reducing the physical symptoms of arthritis, CBD can also mitigate stress and other common mental states that arthritis can ignite.